reefmajumder/join_nfl_big_data_bowl/README.md

 Welcome to the data homepage for the NFL's Big Data Bowl.

-**Our inaugural contest is now open (as of November 23, 2021).**

-For those interested in trying NFL tracking data via [Next Gen Stats](https://nextgenstats.nfl.com/), we still show a style guide with references to each data set and each variable, a list of FAQs related to player tracking data and this contest, and a tutorial on how to visualize and animate the player tracking data using the [R Statistical Software](https://cran.r-project.org/), and one game of tracking information.
+For those interested in trying NFL tracking data via [Next Gen Stats](https://nextgenstats.nfl.com/), there is a style guide with references to each data set and each variable, a list of FAQs related to player tracking data and this contest, and a tutorial on how to visualize and animate the player tracking data using the [R Statistical Software](https://cran.r-project.org/), and one game of tracking information.

 What remains in this repository
 -------------------------------